Learn to Remove Objects with the Lasso Tool in Photoshop

 There are some moments when an extra object in a picture can really ruin the images.
 On vacations, weddings & parties, while taking a picture some shadows or people stopping in front of you can interrupt the shot.
 And you might not get a chance to take the same photo again.

 To retain your memories, picture perfect, we need to use some Photoshop Magic.

-Instead of worrying about getting the perfect picture every single time, you can use Photoshop tools to edit the photos to fix the problems.
-You can purchase the latest edition of the Adobe Photoshop here.
+So instead of worrying about getting the perfect picture every single time, you can use Photoshop tools to edit the photos to fix the problems, and remove any unnecessary objects.

-For example lets check the right side image: – To make the girl disappear from background, pick the Lasso tool and make a very rough selection around the area to delete.
+For example, let’s check the right side image: – To make the girl disappear from background, pick the Lasso tool and make a very rough selection around the area to delete.
 No need to go too close to the edges – we need a bit of information around the area for it to work.

 - Open an image (from which we want to remove an object) in Photoshop.

 - In Photoshop, select Lasso tool from left menu bar ( key L)